galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 ### Configuring defaults

-Now that we've configured the resource requirements for a single tool, let's see how we can configure defaults for all tools, and reuse those defaults to reduce repetition and tedium.
+Now that we've configured the resource requirements for a single tool, let's see how we can configure defaults for all tools, and reuse those defaults to reduce repetition.

 > <hands-on-title>Configuring defaults and inheritance</hands-on-title>